Happy Mother’s Day to all the mamas out there. 🌷

 Moments of feeling small.

-But there were also beautiful moments of kindness, warmth, care, and realization:
+But there were also beautiful moments of kindness, warmth, care, especially when another LV Customer Service Rep, a lady this time, took care of us providing us matchas and lattes and juices and the realization:

 I don’t need to “look rich enough” to deserve beautiful experiences.